FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Experiments

 We first show the ability of \ours~to approximate the true posterior of a linear Gaussian, as commonly done in SBI benchmarks \citep{lueckmann2021benchmarking}.
 To illustrate \ours's ability to infer a large number of parameters, we increase the dimensionality to 1000.
 We also replace the independent Gaussian prior in this task with a Gaussian process to model smoothly-varying function-valued parameters.

 \ours~clearly outperforms all benchmark methods on this problem (Fig.~\ref{fig:linear_gaussian}).
-With a training dataset of $10^3$ simulations the SWD is close to zero for both \ours~ and \ours~(fix).
+With a training dataset of $10^2$ simulations the SWD is close to zero for both \ours~ and \ours~(fix).
 In contrast, both NPE and FMPE based on spectral features need as many as $10^5$ simulations to achieve similar performance.
-Furthermore, this example shows that the data augmentation applied in training \ours, results in a small difference between \ours~and \ours~(fix).
+Furthermore, this example shows that the data augmentation applied in training \ours, results in a small difference between \ours~and \ours~(fix), which is an effect of the introduced positional noise. \ours~learns a posterior under a slightly broader likelihood than what is defined by the model and for very constrained posteriors the posterior quality is slightly poorer.
+However, we will see that for more challenging tasks, this is an acceptable trade off, as we gain flexibility on evaluation points.

+We perform ablation experiments (Appendix~\ref{app:ablation_linear_gaussian}), and observe that the performance of \ours~is dependent on using sufficiently many Fourier modes in the FNO blocks (Fig.~\ref{app_fig:linear_gaussian_ablations}a,b).
+However, other hyperparameters show less influence on the performance (Fig.~\ref{app_fig:linear_gaussian_ablations}c-e).